 The OT program has a number of policies and procedures.
-Of particular concern to students, and therefore included here, are policies/procedures related to safety in the classroom and policies/procedures related to grading.
+Of particular concern to students, and therefore included here, are policies/procedures related to safety in the classroom, transporting of students, ethical violations, submission of assignments, attendance, and grading.
+The student is required to be familiar with all policies.